opendatahub-io-contrib/ai-on-openshift/docs/demos/llm-chat-doc/llm-chat-doc.md

 !!! info
     All source files and examples used in this article are available on **[this repo](https://github.com/rh-aiservices-bu/llm-on-openshift){:target="_blank"}**!

 **LLMs (Large Language Models)** are the subject of the day.
-And of course, you can definitely work with them on OpenShift with ODH or RHODS, from creating a simple Chatbot, or using them as simple APIs to summarize or translate texts, to deploying a full application that will allow you to quickly query your documentation or knowledge base in natural language.
+And of course, you can definitely work with them on OpenShift with ODH or RHOAI, from creating a simple Chatbot, or using them as simple APIs to summarize or translate texts, to deploying a full application that will allow you to quickly query your documentation or knowledge base in natural language.

 You will find on this page instructions and examples on how to set up the different elements that are needed for those different use cases, as well as fully implemented and ready-to-use applications.